-The environment in which you grew up very often leaves you no room for new things.
+The environment you grew up in often leaves you no room for new things.
 Everyone thinks they know you well, your weaknesses and mistakes.
 Therefore, they have a preconceived idea that you are not qualified.
-Therefore, instead of helping you, they convince you that you will fail.
+Thus, instead of helping you, they convince you that you will fail.

 A bruised reed he will not break, and a smoldering wick he will not snuff out.
 (Matthew 12:20)

 This is what happened with the people from Nazareth.
 They were all under the mistaken impression that they knew Jesus well.
 And when it turned out that he was not just a carpenter’s son but the Messiah, they couldn’t accept it.